datahubio/datahub-cloud-template-dataset/README.md

 };
 ```

-To see more of what is possible, go read the [docs](https://datahub.io/@Daniellappv/datahub-cloud-docs)
+To see more of what is possible, go read the [docs page](./docs.md)